 - Professional qualification

-- Details for direct contact (email and telephone or fax including international prefix)
+- Contact details (email and telephone or fax including international prefix)

 - Work address (including the country)